basecamp/omakub/README.md

 Omakub is being born as a single, curated setup for one specific company in one particular domain.
 Going forward, we could well expand that to just be a shared base, where further specialization by other curators is possible.

 But anyone using Omakub should still just have to run 1 command and the result should be 1 specific setup.

+## FAQ

+### Why not just use nixOS?

+Ubuntu is the most popular mainstream Linux distribution.
+It's available out-of-the-box from major manufacturers.
+It's learning curve is low, it's polished, it's stable, and if you hit problems, you'll easily find others online with the same issue.
+That doesn't mean it's The Best.
+Nobody is ever going to convince all existing Linux users that their distro of choice isn't actually better.
+And some, like nixOS, have been specifically designed for some of the same preconfiguration ideas that we're exploring here.
+But it just doesn't matter.
+This is a project for tailoring Ubuntu (and derivatives built on it and similar base elements).